Leo-Simpson/c-lasso/docs/source/auto_examples/plot_Tara_example.rst

 where the R package `trac <https://github.com/jacobbien/trac>`_ (which uses c-lasso) has been used.

+The data come originally from `trac <https://github.com/jacobbien/trac>`_, then it is preprocessed in python in this `notebook <https://github.com/Leo-Simpson/c-lasso/examples/Tara/preprocess>`_.

 Bien, J., Yan, X., Simpson, L. and Müller, C. (2020).